keystonejs/keystone/.changeset/popular-goats-juggle.md

 '@keystone-next/keystone': patch
 ---

-Fixed a bug in `context.db.lists` API when finding items that don't exist.
+Fixed a bug in `context.db` API when finding items that don't exist.